 Once mom and baby are home, visitors and family members with a cold or the flu should avoid contact whenever possible.
 If contact is unavoidable, it is important to follow the same precautions used in the hospital — frequent hand-washing, especially before and after contact with the new mom and baby, and wearing face masks throughout contact.

-All pregnant women should consult their doctor about the safety of taking flu vaccines as early in the flu season as possible.
+All pregnant women should consult their doctor about the safety of receiving flu vaccines as early in the flu season as possible.
 Symptoms during pregnancy are likely to be more severe than when not pregnant and the flu can be especially dangerous to a newborn baby.
 Retroviral treatments might speed recovery and reduce the length of separation time between mother and newborn.

 The most important thing to do when pregnant or delivering during flu season is to avoid exposure to the flu virus as vigorously as possible.
 Avoid crowded rooms, movie theaters, airplanes, public transportation, and other enclosed areas to minimize the risk of catching the flu or a cold.